Harold Ballard

-Early years
+Early life

 Ballard was born in Toronto, Ontario, Canada as Edwin Harold Ballard.
 He later reversed the names and referred to himself as Harold E. Ballard.
 For six years before World War I, Ballard and his family lived in Norristown, Pennsylvania.
 They returned to Toronto where his father, English-born Sidney Eustace Ballard, founded Ballard Machinery Supplies Co., a sewing machine manufacturer, which at one point was one of Canada's leading manufacturers of ice skates (it went out of the business in the early 1930s, when the Canadian skate market was dominated by CCM).
 Harold attended Upper Canada College as a boarding student until dropping out in his third year in 1919.

 Ballard became a fan of speed skating and would attend skating events and hockey games, helping to promote the Ballard skates.
 For the 1928 Winter Olympics in St. Moritz, Switzerland, Ballard was appointed assistant manager of the Varsity Grads team that won the hockey gold medal.

 As a member of the National Yacht Club, Ballard became an avid racer of Sea Fleas, small outboard hydroplanes.
 He competed in several regattas, and won the Toronto-Oakville marathon in 1929.
 Ballard was elected to the Yacht Club's executive committee in January 1930.
 He participated in the 133-mile Albany, New York-New York City marathon in April 1930, finishing second in his class.
-About a month later, Ballard and two friends from the Yacht club were hurled from a boat into a frigid Lake Ontario.
+About a month later, Ballard and two friends from the yacht club were hurled from a boat into a frigid Lake Ontario.
 Ballard was pulled from the water unconscious, but one of his friends died.
 None of the three was wearing a life jacket.